-If the answer is yes (and it’s not RipOffReport or similar negative sites), then it’s likely to be a good link-building opportunity.
+If the answer is yes (and it’s not a spam site), then it’s likely to be a good link-building opportunity.

 Does the website receive search engine traffic?

 Getting your link on a site that doesn’t receive traffic or has potentially been penalized by Google isn’t going to help your profile.
 SEMrush allows you to search domains and see the traffic they receive from Google search over specific time periods.
-You can use it to quickly see if the trend is consistent, increasing, or decreasing.
-For example, here is Yelp’s traffic.
+You can use it to quickly see if the trend is consistent, increasing or decreasing.

-As you can see, its traffic has been on a constant decline and has never recovered, making it a poor link opportunity.
-You’ll also find sites that have previously been hit by a Google algorithm change or penalty that are making a comeback, such as Self Growth.
+A site whose traffic has been on a constant decline and has never recovered makes it a poor link opportunity.
+You may also find sites that have previously been hit by a Google algorithm change or penalty that are making a comeback.

 You will want to aim for sites that are consistent or increasing when it comes to Google search traffic.
 The exception would the following: